 Building Your Education App from Pune

 If you’re comparing cities for your build, Pune is worth a serious look.
 Development costs here run 40 to 60 percent lower than Bangalore or Mumbai, and the quality holds up.
+Our comparison of Pune, Bangalore and Mumbai rates sets out where that difference actually comes from.
 The talent pool is deep across mobile, video streaming, and backend work, with engineers who’ve come out of Infosys, TCS, and Persistent before joining smaller product teams.

 At Color Leaves, we’ve spent over a decade building mobile apps from Pune, and we offer dedicated education app development services covering test-prep apps, LMS platforms, and live class systems.
 We’ve handled the messy parts (video that survives a 4G drop, offline downloads, payment retries) so you don’t learn them the expensive way.
-Take a look at our portfolio to see past work.
+Take a look at our portfolio to see past work, including StockGenie, where handling real-time data over patchy connections was most of the project.

 Frequently Asked Questions